 What’s in store for 2017

 One of the great things coming in 2017 is the SDK, which will empower publishers to monetize their traffic.
 It’s a logical step for vi and a fantastic opportunity for publishers, as vi is already among top 10 video traffic sellers in US.
 Our programmatic selling will also become much stronger as we refine our tech.

-Finally, I’m exited to have an opportunity to work closely with CEO on some aspects of vi strategy.
+Finally, I’m excited to have an opportunity to work closely with the CEO on some aspects of vi strategy.
 In 2017 we’ll launch some really exciting new products, and vi will build its burgeoning reputation.